jwrubel/slack-giphy-node/README.md

 # slack-giphy-node

 A tiny library that does one thing; post a GIF to slack.
+Some example use cases include:
-An example use case is posting a notification to a deployment channel everytime your app restarts, or posting a make it rain GIF everytime you recieve money through your app.
+- Posting a notification to a deployment channel every time your app restarts,
+- or posting a make it rain GIF every time you receive money through your app.

 # Install